 Wasn’t it G.I.
 Joe that said, “Knowing is half the battle” though?
 If you find your hair fall is normal, you can breathe a sigh of relief.
 But what if it isn’t?
 Well, don’t stress!
 That just makes it worse!
 But now that you know, you can do something about it.

 Another thing to keep in mind is that you shouldn’t just perform these tests once.
 Try them twice a week.

 Sometimes a shift in your hormones, like during that time of month, can make hair fall seem greater than it actually is.
 If you’ve performed these tests several times and you still find more hair falling out than you bargained for, then you can start finding a solution.

 Is your shampoo causing your hair to fall out?

-How can I reduce hair loss while shampooing?
+How can I reduce hair Fall while shampooing?

 If there is no medical condition responsible for your excessive hair loss, you might want to change your lifestyle habits.
 Even though losing more hair is par for the course as you age, you can hold onto more of it by taking good care of yourself.
 Here are some tips for reducing hair loss while shampooing.